On location in Troy for HBO’s The Gilded Age | Photo courtesy of the Hudson Valley Film Commission

 Remote may be one of the lesser-known projects on this list, but there’s still good reason to get excited.
 This film was shot almost entirely in Tivoli and at the Saugerties Performing Arts Factory.
 Argentinian-born visual artist Mika Rottenberg directs this feature-length narrative about a New York transplant from Brussels and four other women who connect during a period of quarantine and isolation.
 Sound familiar?
 It’s set in the near future, and the characters span continents.
 Keep an eye on this one for thought-provoking and eye-catching cinema.

 Mindy Kaling, best-known for her writing and acting on NBC’s The Office and her long-running series The Mindy Project, leads a local filming project as well.
 In 2021, Kaling took her talents to the Hudson Valley, and specifically to Queen City.
 She and her team selected Vassar—at the recommendation of the Hudson Valley Film Commission—to double as Essex College in Vermont.
 The Sex Lives of College Girls stars Pauline Chalamet (older sister of Timothee) as an 18-year-old freshman facing all the struggles and unexpected challenges that college brings.
 The series, which began airing in November 2021, features a multitude of shots of Vassar College and Raymond Ave.
+It was a sensation on HBO Max, and was renewed for Season 2.

-The HBO Max original will run for 13 half-hour episodes, and began filming in 2020.
 Vassar College has been used in numerous high-profile films and TV shows, including Frances Ha, Shirley, and I Know This Much Is True.
 Kaling and director David Gordon Green (Pineapple Express, The Righteous Gemstones) filmed scenes on Vassar’s campus in June 2021.

 The White House Plumbers documents the story of E. Howard Hunt (Woody Harrelson) and G. Gordon Liddy (Justin Theroux), heads of the White House Special Investigations Unit during Richard Nixon’s presidency—everyone knows what happens next.
 Nixon tasked them with preventing leaks of classified information in response to the published Pentagon Papers, and they accidentally toppled the presidency with the Watergate Scandal.
 Rejto confirmed that this HBO Max series filmed extensively in Kingston, Poughkeepsie, and Newburgh.